Top 5 This Week

 5. Roanoke: Star City Value

-Roanoke, at the southern end of the Shenandoah Valley where the Blue Ridge Parkway meets the Appalachian Trail, is Virginia’s best value residential market for households prioritizing outdoor access — the Roanoke Valley has 500+ miles of hiking and mountain biking trails (including Explore Park, Carvins Cove Natural Reserve, and the Dragon’s Back trail network), a revitalized downtown (the Market Building farmers market, the Taubman Museum of Art’s Frank Gehry-inspired building, the emerging Grandin Village arts scene), and median home prices of $230,000–$310,000 that provide exceptional purchasing power.
-The city’s proximity to the Blue Ridge Parkway (entrance points within 15 minutes of downtown) makes it one of the finest outdoor lifestyle residential values in the eastern United States.
+At the southern end of the Shenandoah Valley, where the Blue Ridge Parkway meets the Appalachian Trail, Roanoke gives outdoor-minded households the most house for their money in Virginia.
+The Roanoke Valley holds more than 500 miles of hiking and mountain-biking trails — Explore Park, Carvins Cove Natural Reserve, and the Dragon’s Back network among them — and the downtown has come back to life around the Market Building farmers market, the Taubman Museum of Art’s Frank Gehry-inspired building, and the growing arts scene in Grandin Village.
+With median home prices of $230,000 to $310,000 and Blue Ridge Parkway entrances 15 minutes from downtown, few places in the East stretch an outdoor-lifestyle budget further.

 6. Virginia Beach: Coastal Living

-Virginia Beach, with 35 miles of Atlantic coastline and a population of 460,000 (the largest city in Virginia), offers the full range of coastal residential options — from oceanfront condominiums on Atlantic Avenue to quiet suburban neighborhoods in the Princess Anne corridor and the rural farmland and nature preserves of the city’s rural western reaches.
-The Resort Beach District, Hilltop, and Alanton are the most in-demand residential neighborhoods, anchored by beach access and proximity to Town Center (the city’s urban commercial core).
-Military employment at Naval Station Norfolk (the world’s largest naval station) and Langley Air Force Base provides stable employment anchor; the Virginia Beach and Norfolk economies are among the most military-dependent in the country.
-Median home prices of $340,000–$420,000 offer coastal living at costs well below comparable Atlantic markets in the Northeast.
+Home to roughly 457,000 people, Virginia Beach is the state’s largest city, and its 35 miles of Atlantic coastline support the full range of coastal living — oceanfront condominiums on Atlantic Avenue, quiet subdivisions along the Princess Anne corridor, and the farmland and nature preserves of the city’s rural western edge.
+The Resort Beach District, Hilltop, and Alanton draw the most demand, prized for beach access and proximity to Town Center, the city’s commercial core.
+Naval Station Norfolk — the world’s largest naval station — and Langley Air Force Base anchor a job base that is among the most military-dependent in the country.
+At median prices of $340,000 to $420,000, the city undercuts comparable Atlantic markets in the Northeast.

 Making Your Decision